fkyprianou/deved-platform/content/blog/en/getting-started-with-the-bulk-api.md

 ---
 ## Introduction

-Today, we are pleased to announce a new tool, Campaign Manager*,  that makes it easy to create outreach campaigns at a large scale using multiple Vonage Communications APIs, including SMS, Messages, Voice, and with AI Studio.
+Today, we are pleased to announce a new tool called Proactive Connect that makes it easy to create outreach campaigns at a large scale using multiple Vonage Communications APIs, including SMS, Messages, Voice, and with AI Studio.
 This new API allows you to schedule and send personalized messages, across multiple channels, to different large-scale contact groups and offers the ability to receive and act on customer responses in a friendly Vonage Dashboard user interface.
-Campaign Manager enters Beta today, and you can try it now from your [Vonage Developer Portal](https://developer.vonage.com/).
+Proactive Connect enters Beta today, and you can try it now from your [Vonage Developer Portal](https://developer.vonage.com/).
 This blog explains how to set up campaigns through the user interface, where all the operations shown are also available programmatically through the API.

-\* Note: The final product name for general availability is subject to change.

 ## Terminology

-Once you log into your [Vonage Developer Portal](https://developer.vonage.com/), look under **Build & Manage**, and you will see **Campaign Manager**.
+Once you log into your [Vonage Developer Portal](https://developer.vonage.com/), look under **Build & Manage**, and you will see **Proactive Connect**.
 Under **Configurations**, you'll see the following entries: Lists, Actions, Jobs, and Runs.
 Let's discuss what each of these means before moving forward.

 * **List**: A List contains all the targets to run the Job.
 They can be directly uploaded at the creation time or imported from an external resource, like a file or CRM.
 * **Action**: An Action is typically used to send an SMS, WhatsApp Message, or make a phone call.
 Actions can also be used as reactions to trigger an API call upon receiving a response from the target user.